 In the context of writing-to-others,

-(to write about) and a writing challenge
+a topic (to write about) and a writing challenge

 are distinctly different.